 - To free up a license, you must delete the historical data for that User

-- When you delete historical data, the User Agent is removed from the User, but the user's identifiers are maintained in their record
+- When you delete historical data, the Agent is removed from the User, but the user's identifiers are maintained in their record

 Managing former employee data

-- Delete historical data to free up the license
+- Delete historical data to free up the license.

 Tracked vs. Untracked Users